 Drug-induced liver injury (DILI) remains the single major adverse drug event that terminates drug development programs and results in regulatory actions leading to failed or stalled drug approvals, market withdrawals, usage restrictions, and warnings to physicians.
 There is an industrywide need for predictive tools which will incorporate safety earlier in the drug development process.
 These new tools will predict and quantify the risk of DILI in preclinical species and humans, thus reducing development timelines and enabling real-time decision-making.

 The Institute for Drug Safety Sciences has secured significant funding from major pharmaceutical partners, and is in active discussions with several others.
 Committed partners thus far include: Amgen, AstraZeneca, Bristol-Myers Squibb, Eli Lilly and Company, GlaxoSmithKline, Gilead, Janssen Research and Development, LLC, Merck, Mitsubishi Tanabe Pharma, Pfizer, and Sanofi.
 The FDA is also actively participating in the development of DILIsym® and preparing to begin early evaluations of the model's capabilities.

 The ultimate deliverable for DILI-sim is a model, in the form of DILIsym® software, used by the pharmaceutical industry and the FDA to evaluate the plausibility of DILI across multiple pathways when liver signals appear during various phases of the drug development process.

 Please visit www.dilisym.com to learn even more about The DILI-sim Initiative and DILIsym® software.

 CLICK HERE to view a slide presentation on DILI-sim.

 •DILI-sim Initiative overview

-•DILIsym® model overview
+•DILIsym® software overview

-•Insights from modeling with DILIsym®
+•Insights from modeling with DILIsym® software

 Additionally, click on the image on the right to view our 2-page marketing flyer on The DILI-sim Initiative.